-Many organisation conduct CPR courses to satisfy legal requirements.
-However, Tammy’s philosophy in setting up her business was to use the passion from her personal experience with Carson’s near-drowning and the skills learnt in the RAAF to educate and empower her clients.
-Tammy utilises accelerated learning techniques to enable her clients to retain the information more effectively and thus better protect their loved ones.
+Tammy uses the passion & experience gained from her personal experience with Carson’s near-drowning and the skills learnt in the RAAF for others to relate, to educate,empower & deliver Training to her clients.
+Tammy also utilises accelerated learning techniques to enable clients to retain the information more effectively and thus better protect their loved ones.

-First Aid YUCAN2 proudly partners with Link CPR RTO Number 31587
+First Aid YUCAN2 proudly partners with Link CPR Plus RTO Number 45426

 Follow me on: